XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

     *   Loads and runs a web application served by `computer1`.
     *   Cannot run any native code; all logic is client-side JavaScript.
     *   Receives data and signals from `computer1` to update visuals.
-    *   Displays 4-phase interactive 3D visual effects with enhanced flow dynamics and professional bloom post-processing.
+    *   Displays 4-phase interactive 3D visual effects with enhanced flow dynamics, professional bloom post-processing, and progressive camera rotation system.

 ## 3. Technology Stack